aspendigital/docker-octobercms/README.md

 ### Environment Variables

-Environment variables settings can be passed to both docker-compose and October CMS.
+Environment variables can be passed to both docker-compose and October CMS.

  > Database credentials and other sensitive information should not be committed to the repository.
 Those required settings should be outlined in __.env.example__